-2. Get medical attention to assess and treat physical injuries and to collect evidence of the assault or obtain a protective order

-• Victims are encouraged to seek immediate medical attention and support, regardless of when the incident occurred, A medical exam has two goals: First, to diagnose

-• Evidence preservation may assist in proving the alleged criminal offense occurred or may be helpful in obtaining a protection order.
+- 1. Get to a safe place If you are in fear of your safety call 9-1-1 - 2.
+Get medical attention to assess and treat physical injuries and to collect evidence of the assault or obtain a protective order - Victims are encouraged to seek immediate medical attention and support, regardless of when the incident occurred, A medical exam has two goals: First, to diagnose and treat any injuries (including prevention of sexually transmitted illnesses and pregnancy); and second, to properly collect and preserve evidence.
+Medical evidence can be collected at the same time as medical care is provided. - Evidence preservation may assist in proving the alleged criminal offense occurred or may be helpful in obtaining a protection order.
 Do not wash hands, bathe, shower, douche, change clothes or straighten up the area.
 This destroys evidence.
 Physical evidence from a sexual assault should be collected within 96 hours of the incident.
 Evidence collection is only done with the victim's permission and is free of charge.
 Under these circumstances, the victim is informed that evidence collection is the State will bear the cost of the medical exam.